iamrjgs/rocqiomics/README.md

 - Classes for **Habitat Radiomics** - voxel-wise clustering based on multi-channel feature maps
 - Native support for **MONAI dictionary transforms** for preprocessing and augmentation [2]
 - Uses validated radiomics engine **PyRadiomics** [3] or its GPU-based alternative **fastrad** [4]
+- Provides seamless portability of existing Pyradiomics workflows with a user-friendly interface
 ---

 ## Core Components

 The library has three main classes.

-### 🔹 `Rocqiomics` - Primary feature extraction interface
+### 🔹 `Rocqiomics` | Primary Feature Extraction Interface

-- Handles image loading, preprocessing, and augmentation with Monai Transforms
+- Handles image **loading, preprocessing, and augmentation** with `monai.Transforms`
-- Supports both **standard numerical features** and **voxel-wise feature maps**
+- Supports both standard **numerical features** and **voxel-wise feature maps**
 - Performs input validation and robust extraction
-- Optionally handles flexible results saving and metadata handling
+- Handles flexible results saving and metadata handling
-- Allows seamless portability of existing Pyradiomics workflows with a user-friendly interface
+- Provides **seamless portability** of existing Pyradiomics workflows with a user-friendly interface

 #### Usage